ledgerdevelop/aws-amplify-react-app/README.md

 # Getting Started with React Amplify App

+# Quick Start

+To quick start the app, run ( IDE: VS Code recommended):
+`npm i`
+`npm run start`

+This will open the app in your browser.

 # Project Setup
 Description how the Project was set up and can be build from scratch